 - At the time of this writing, not compatible with Ring Chime

-If you have additional smart devices in your home, you may connect them to them, as well as to other Alexa-enabled devices such as Ring Smart Lighting, Ring Video Doorbells, Ring Cameras, and any other Alexa device.
-Again, you will not require any specialized assistance in order to configure it.
+In that case, you may connect them to them, as well as to other Alexa-enabled devices such as Ring Smart Lighting, Ring Video Doorbells, Ring Cameras, and any other Alexa device.
+Again, you will not require any specialized assistance to configure it.

 All that is required is the Ring Bridge application.